Gangster film: Scorsese and the 1990s–2010s

 In the 1990s there were several critically acclaimed mob films, many of which were loosely based on real crimes and their perpetrators.
 Many of these films featured long-time actors, well known for their roles as mobsters such as Al Pacino, Robert De Niro, Joe Pesci and Chazz Palminteri.

-In 1990, Goodfellas, directed by Martin Scorsese, starred Ray Liotta as real-life associate of the Lucchese crime family Henry Hill.
+In 1990, Goodfellas, directed by Martin Scorsese, starred Ray Liotta as real-life associate of the Lucchese crime family, Henry Hill.
 It was one of the most notable gangster films of the 1990s.
 Robert De Niro and Joe Pesci also starred in the film, with Pesci earning an Academy Award for Best Actor in a Supporting Role.
 The film was nominated for six Academy Awards, including Best Picture and Best Director, making Goodfellas one of the most critically acclaimed crime films of all time.

 In 1990, The Godfather Part III was released.
 Al Pacino reprised his role as the iconic Michael Corleone.
 The film served as the final installment in The Godfather trilogy, following Michael Corleone as he tries to legitimize the Corleone family in the twilight of his career.

 In 1993, Pacino starred in Carlito's Way as a former gangster released from prison who vows to go straight.

+In 1994, Pulp Fiction was released, starring John Travolta and Samuel L. Jackson as hitmen in an Los Angeles gang.

 In 1995, following their collaboration in Goodfellas, Scorsese, De Niro and Pesci teamed up again to make Casino, based on Frank Rosenthal, an associate of the Chicago Outfit, that ran multiple casinos in Las Vegas during the 1970s and 1980s.
 The film was De Niro's third mob film of the 1990s, following Goodfellas (1990) and A Bronx Tale (1993).

 In 1996, Armand Assante starred in the television film Gotti as infamous New York mobster, John Gotti.

 In 1997's Donnie Brasco, Pacino starred alongside Johnny Depp in the true story of undercover FBI agent Joseph Pistone and his infiltration of the Bonanno crime family of New York City during the 1970s.
 It was nominated for an Academy Award for Best Adapted Screenplay.

 In 2006, Scorsese released The Departed, his adaptation of Infernal affairs, the Hong Kong film.
 The Departed was also loosely based on the Whitey Bulger story, and Boston's Winter Hill Gang, which Bulger led.
 It earned Scorsese an Academy Award for Best Director, and won the Academy Award for Best Picture.

 A 2018 biographical mafia film, Gotti, directed by Kevin Connolly, stars John Travolta as John Gotti, released in June.
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 0% based on 38 reviews, and an average rating of 2.3/10.
 The website's critical consensus reads, "Fuhgeddaboudit."
 In 2019, Martin Scorsese released a biographical mafia film distributed by Netflix, The Irishman, starring all three heavyweights in the genre, Robert De Niro as Frank "The Irishman" Sheeran, Al Pacino as Jimmy Hoffa and Joe Pesci as Russell Bufalino.